 - Using a relevant fact pattern, students will be able to identify legal issues related to the claim and party joinder rules of the Federal Rules of Civil Procedure (FRCP), making critical and effective arguments regarding the application of these rules to the fact pattern and determining the proper resolution of the identified legal issues. - Using a relevant fact pattern, students will be able to identify legal issues related to the jurisdictional limitations of federal court.
 Students will be able to make critical and effective arguments regarding the application of these jurisdictional principles to the fact pattern, and they will determine the proper resolution of the identified legal issues.
-Students will be able to confidently predict whether a case is filed in a court with proper jurisdiction over the dispute and parties. - Students will be able to articulate the distinctions between the jurisdictional limitations of federal court and state court. - Using a relevant fact pattern, students will be able to identify legal issues related to the federal venue statutes, making critical and effective arguments regarding the application of these statutes and determining the proper resolution of the identified legal issues. - Students will be able to identify Choice of Forum (Forum Selection) and Choice of Law provisions in private agreements.
-They will be able to make critical arguments regarding the impact of such agreements on the court's jurisdiction in a given fact pattern and predict their enforceability. - Using a relevant fact pattern, students will be able to identify legal issues related to notice and the federal service of process rules, making critical and effective arguments regarding the application of Constitutional principles and the federal service rules and determining the proper resolution of the identified legal issues. - Using a relevant fact pattern, students will be able to identify legal issues related to claim and issue preclusion, making critical and effective arguments regarding the application of
+Students will be able to confidently predict whether a case is filed in a court with proper jurisdiction over the dispute and parties. - Students will be able to articulate the distinctions between the jurisdictional limitations of federal court and state court. - Students will be able to interpret and apply rules and federal statutes. - Using a relevant fact pattern, students will be able to identify legal issues related to the federal venue statutes, making critical and effective arguments regarding the application of these statutes and determining the proper resolution of the identified legal issues. - Students will be able to identify Choice of Forum (Forum Selection) and Choice of Law provisions in private agreements.
+They will be able to make critical arguments regarding the impact of such agreements on the court's jurisdiction in a given fact pattern and predict their enforceability. - Using a relevant fact pattern, students will be able to identify legal issues related to notice and the federal service of process rules, making critical and effective arguments regarding the application of Constitutional principles and the federal service rules and determining the proper resolution of the identified legal issues. - Using a relevant fact pattern, students will be able to identify legal issues related to claim

-- preclusion doctrines and determining the proper resolution of the identified legal issues. - Using a relevant fact pattern, students will be able to identify legal issues related to the Erie doctrine, making critical and effective arguments regarding the application of the Erie doctrine and determining the proper resolution of the identified legal issues.
+- and issue preclusion, making critical and effective arguments regarding the application of preclusion doctrines and determining the proper resolution of the identified legal issues. - Using a relevant fact pattern, students will be able to identify legal issues related to the Erie doctrine, making critical and effective arguments regarding the application of the Erie doctrine and determining the proper resolution of the identified legal issues. - Students will be able to identify how the Federal Rules of Civil Procedure and the implementation of these rules impact access to justice. - Students will be able to critique the adversarial system for its ability to provide equitable access to justice. - Students will be able to effectively employ strategies of active listening, empathy and effective allyship during classroom discussions and group work.